Animiral/go-strength-model/README.md

 * any (KataGo network)[https://katagotraining.org/networks/]
 * my [fork of the goratings repository](https://github.com/Animiral/goratings), originally [here](https://github.com/online-go/goratings)
 * a dataset to work on, like the [OGS 2021 collection](https://archive.org/details/ogs2021)
+* a CUDA compatible graphics card, because the modified KataGo is currently restricted to the CUDA backend

 # Dataset Preparation